bcgov/digital-trust-toolkit/applications/application-mac.md

 ## 1.8.
 Objectives

-_This section states the high-level outcomes desired by the trust community through its adoption of the GF._

 1. Drive continuous enhancement of on-site sustainability performance through strategic approaches.
 2. Encourage company progress from good practice to excellence via a multi-level rating system, supported by TSM protocols for benchmarking and target setting.
 3. Enable industry-level monitoring, trend identification, and intervention by using comprehensive TSM reporting data from national mining associations and stakeholders.